Build your book¶

 _build/html folder.
 You can then open the pages

-in the site by entering that folder and opening the
+in the site by navigating to that folder and opening the

 html files with your